sweetnance/CPE590-Project/README.md

 Find correlation between power outage (spatial lag y) and the factors (x) under consideration.
 This is characterized by the association between the values of x in a county and the spatial lag of y (the average value of neighbouring counties), where x is one of the vulnerability variables and y is a measure of power outage.

-Centred auto logistic models
+Logistic models

-Fit two centred auto logistic regression models to examine the association between each of vulnerability measures and the binary dependent variable measuring whether a county experienced a severe outage, on both the relative and absolute scales
+Fit two logistic regression models to examine the association between each of vulnerability measures and the binary dependent variable measuring whether a county experienced a severe outage, on both the relative and absolute scales

 Perform sensitivity analysis at the end to check model robustness